Excessive fuel tax-credit claims

 That possibility has led to improper claims for the fuel tax credit and earned it a place on the IRS' 2015 Dirty Dozen tax scams list.

 The IRS says the filters in its tax processing software have prevented a significant number of questionable tax credit claims from going through.
-This year, the IRS has taken additional steps to identify returns for review that claim fuel tax credits.
+The IRS has taken additional steps to identify returns for review that claim fuel tax credits.

 "We will do everything we can to stop erroneous claims for the fuel tax credit and catch scammers promoting them," says IRS Commissioner John Koskinen.